bowman2001/perplexdoc/content/doc/attribute/howto.md

 The place, where to attach an attribute, depends on the kind of element:

 Block element
 : The attributes need to be placed **on the next line** directly after the element.
-If the element is indented, we need to indent them by the same amount.
+If the element is indented, we need to indent them accordingly.

 Heading
-: Again, we can place them on the next line, but it's also possible to add them on the **the same line**.
+: Again, we can place them on the next line, but it's also possible to let them follow on **the same line**.

 Fenced code block
-: We need to place them after the **first fence** and the language indicator — like `` ```md {linenos=true .left}`` {.dl-loose}
+: We need to place them after the **first fence** and the language indicator — like `` ```md {.left}`` {.dl-loose}

 ### Different kinds of attributes

 Class attributes
 : They usually style an element and refer to a CSS class.
-We can use the long form like `class="name"` or the short form `.name`.
+We can use the long form following the HTML syntax --- like `class="name"`.
+The short alternative is the CSS syntax: `.name`.

 Identification attributes
 : They usually serve as anchors and need to be unique.
 Again we can use the long form `id="identifier"` or short `#identifier`.

 Other
-: all other HTML attributes can be used in the usual long form.
-The one I find particular useful is `lang`.
-We can place it after a block to mark a different content language and help the hyphenation engine.
+: all other HTML attributes may be injected with their usual long syntax.
+Personally I’ve found the `lang`-attribute to be very useful.
+We can place it after a block with a different content language to let the hyphenation engine do its work properly.
 {.dl-loose}

 ## Layout